 Rikugien Garden 六義園

-- Visiting the garden at night during illumination season
+- Exploring the garden at night during the spring and fall illuminations

 The garden was created in 1702 by Yoshiyasu Yanagisawa